zhuang-weiming/feature-flag-dependency-analysis/README.md

 ## Result Interpretation

 - Scan results output all flag usage points (file, line, invocation style).
-- Combine with AST-based analysis and reporting for a full dependency/conflict graph.
+- Combine with AST-based and Data Flow analysis for a full dependency/conflict graph.
 - Use the visualization scripts for HTML or Graphviz output.
+All findings from Semgrep, AST, and Data Flow Analysis are included in the diagrams.
+- To visually distinguish sources, you can customize the visualization script to use different colors or labels based on the `source` field.

 ## Data Flow Analysis (NEW)